SAP/openui5-fhir/CONTRIBUTING.md

 Current status:
 [![Code Climate](https://codeclimate.com/github/SAP/openui5-fhir/badges/gpa.svg)](https://codeclimate.com/github/SAP/openui5-fhir)

 The goal of high quality and maintainability is an ongoing task which has to be considered while the whole development cycle.
 Feel free to dive into the code smells!
-The team is looking forward to get a pull request form you which increases the maintainability🤗.
+The team is looking forward to get a pull request from you which increases the maintainability🤗.

 ### How to contribute - the Process